Zegnat/browserext-merge-windows/README.md

   ever merge with another private window, making sure tabs do not leak into non-private space.

-Have a look at the screenshots to see what is on offer!
+Have a look at the screenshots below to see what is on offer!

 Special care was taken to make sure the extension would fit well within the browser.
 Its preferences screen integrates with the Extensions page really